Review & Rating

 Kallista is a design company.
 It designs and engineers faucets, but does not manufacture them.
 Manufacturing is done by Kohler's Kitchen & Bath Group, but a few faucets are still manufactured by a French faucet company located in Picardy.
 Until a few years ago THG made most if not all of Kallista's faucets, but according to Adam Horwitz, Kallista's president, most of that manufacturing has been moved back to the U.S.1

 The same is true of Kallista's ceramic products.
 A few years ago many, if not all, of Kallista's toilets, bathtubs and sinks were made by a Turkish manufacturer, Ekom Eczacibasi Dis Ticaret A.S., an ceramics manufacturer that sells its own VitrA brand of enamelwares in the U.S. This relationship has now ended.
-Today, according to Adam Horwitz, all Kallista vitreous china products are manufactured by Kohler.
+Today, according to Mr. Horwitz, all Kallista vitreous china products are manufactured by Kohler.
 This does not necessarily mean that they are manufactured in Wisconsin.
 Kohler ows over 50 manufacturing plants around the world, including factories Mexico, China and Indonesia.
 Of its 30,000 worldwide employees, only 5,500 are in the U.S.

 Some of Kallista's collections are designed by its creative in-house design group.
 But, it also looks outside the company for inspired design.
 It began pairing with well-known, mostly American, designers and architects around the turn of this century to produce some unique collections, including